 NHTSA Recalls and Your NC Accident Claim

-How NHTSA vehicle recalls affect your NC car accident case.
-What a recall proves, how to check for recalls, timing issues, and the manufacturer's duty to notify you.
+How NHTSA recalls affect your NC accident case.
+2025 data: 28M recalled vehicles, 14M unrepaired.
+What a recall proves, how to document your VIN search, and NC contributory negligence traps.

 The Bottom Line